 Eileen has been planning for retirement her entire life.
 In fact, she already had travel plans in place right after her retirement started.
 She planned on visiting her daughter and grandchildren that lived out of state.

-She thought she had her Medicare insurance all set in place and her finances protected from medical expenses.
+She thought she had her insurance all set in place and her finances protected from medical expenses.
 On her second day of driving, she ended up being rear-ended by another driver.

 She was rushed to the hospital via ambulance.
 She ended up staying for a few days.
 During those days, she had to undergo many different tests & labs.
 This included x-rays, MRIs, and CT scans.